Do You Want to Record the Best Quality Possible for Your Audio Interviews?

 Using Audacity, on a PC or Mac, for example.
 It’s even better if you use a hardware-based recorder like a because they are more reliable.

-Using a smartphone with a lavallière microphone and an app like Voice Record Pro (for iOS).
+Using a smartphone with an inexpensive lavallière microphone and an app like Voice Record Pro (for iOS).

 - The guest also records on their end.
 Using Audacity or into an iPad, or any other recording device.
 Again, The better the mic and the mic placement, the better the recording.

 You and your guest have the conversation over a cellular connection.
 Or landline.